 Editorial comments:

 The manuscript has been modified by the Science Editor to comply with the JoVE formatting standard.
 Please maintain the current formatting throughout the manuscript.
 The updated manuscript (55141_R0_062316.docx) is located in your Editorial Manager account.
 In the revised PDF submission, there is a hyperlink for downloading the .docx file.
 Please download the .docx file and use this updated version for any future revisions.
 Changes to be made by the Author(s): 1.
 Please take this opportunity to thoroughly proofread the manuscript to ensure that there are no spelling or grammar issues.
 The JoVE editor will not copy-edit your manuscript and any errors in the submitted revision may be present in the published version.
-2. Please abbreviate all journal titles.
-3. Please include an ethics statement before your numbered protocol steps, indicating that the protocol follows the animal care guidelines of your institution.
-4. 1.1: Sterile filter how? .22 um filter?
-5. Animal care note – Decapitation without prior anesthesia might present a problem for vet review 6.
-Formatting -In the Author Affiliations, please use English translations for university/department names. -The sentence "Using this system we were able to identify a novel molecular pathway that is disrupted in centronuclear myopathies and myotonic dystrophies, and therefore can be a novel target for innovative molecular therapies7." in the Introduction is better-suited for the Results section. -Given that this work utilizes P6-P8 mice, a disclaimer/ethics statement noting animal work should be added at the beginning of the protocol (e.g., "All procedures involving animal subjects were approved by the Institutional Animal Care and Use Committee...") -Please check that all journal titles are abbreviated in the References section 7.
+2. Please abbreviate all journal titles.done 3.
+Please include an ethics statement before your numbered protocol steps, indicating that the protocol follows the animal care guidelines of your institution.done 4.
+1.1: Sterile filter how? .22 um filter?done 5.
+Animal care note – Decapitation without prior anesthesia might present a problem for vet reviewThe protocols described here were previously accepted by ethics committees in France and Portugal.
+The decapitation is done in newborns (P6-p8) as stated in the protocol 6.
+Formatting -In the Author Affiliations, please use English translations for university/department names.done -The sentence "Using this system we were able to identify a novel molecular pathway that is disrupted in centronuclear myopathies and myotonic dystrophies, and therefore can be a novel target for innovative molecular therapies7." in the Introduction is better-suited for the Results section.done -Given that this work utilizes P6-P8 mice, a disclaimer/ethics statement noting animal work should be added at the beginning of the protocol (e.g., "All procedures involving animal subjects were approved by the Institutional Animal Care and Use Committee...")done -Please check that all journal titles are abbreviated in the References sectiondone 7.
 The manuscript would benefit from copyediting for grammatical/typographical errors.
 A subset of these issues are below: -1.1.
-Sterilize the dissection materials (one curved scissor, one straight scissor, regular and fine-tip forceps) and the work bench by wiping with 70% ethanol. -1.7.
-To remove the tibialis anterior... -2.3.
-Stop digestion by adding 6 mL of Dissection medium and centrifuge the suspension for 5 min at 75 x g to pellet the remaining tissue. -3.2-Wash once with Differentiation medium and switch to new Differentiation medium.
-8. Additional detail is required -2.2-To clarify, 50 mL of what?
-Do you mean a 50 mL conical? -3.1-siRNA targeting what?
-Please provide additional details on the siRNA/DNA mentioned here. -3.7-What factors? -4.1-What time point? -4.7-What concentration of DAPI?
-9. Branding: 2.6-Glutamax 10.
+Sterilize the dissection materials (one curved scissor, one straight scissor, regular and fine-tip forceps) and the work bench by wiping with 70% ethanol.done -1.7.
+To remove the tibialis anterior... done -2.3.
+Stop digestion by adding 6 mL of Dissection medium and centrifuge the suspension for 5 min at 75 x g to pellet the remaining tissue.done -3.2-Wash once with Differentiation medium and switch to new Differentiation medium.done 8.
+Additional detail is required -2.2-To clarify, 50 mL of what?
+Do you mean a 50 mL conical?done -3.1-siRNA targeting what?
+Please provide additional details on the siRNA/DNA mentioned here.done (any of interest) -3.7-What factors? done-4.1-What time point?done (any of interest) -4.7-What concentration of DAPI?done 9.
+Branding: 2.6-Glutamaxdone 10.
 Results: Please discuss the individual panels in Figure 1 (especially A and B) and Figure 2 (A, B, and C) in more depth.
 What are each of these showing?
-Also, elaborate on the DHPR and TRDN markers in the actual Results text.
+Also, elaborate on the DHPR and TRDN markers in the actual Results text.done

 Reviewers' comments: